 My answer is a confident yes.
 Your baby counts.
 You get this day.

-My biggest fear after my miscarriage was that the life of my child wouldn’t matter.
+My biggest fear after my miscarriages was that the life of my children wouldn’t matter.
 People say “oh don’t worry you’ll get pregnant right away” or most women lose their first baby and most don’t even notice.”
-I did not get pregnant right away and I did notice the excruciatingly painful loss.
-I needed my baby to count and his/her life to matter.
+I did not get pregnant right away after the first and I did notice the excruciatingly painful loss.
+I also lost my second.
+I needed my babies to count and his/her lives to matter.

-Last year on Mother’s day I sat on my couch waiting for time to head out to church.
+Two years ago on Mother’s Day, I sat on my couch waiting for time to head out to church.
 Mike was already there setting up for service.
 I got a call from one of my sisters, Liz, which was strange for her to be calling so early.
 When I answered she just started sobbing which is also not like her at all.
 Big sister that I am, I am like, “what?!
 What is wrong?!”

 She goes on to wish me a Happy Mother’s day.
 She said that she couldn't imagine losing a baby.
 That she has her son and it was heartbreaking to her that I didn’t have my baby.
 She told me that she couldn’t bear the idea that I might go through the whole day and not hear Happy Mother’s day.